 Better to take advantage of that traffic, and host images on your own site.
 This way, viewers come to your site, instead of someone else’s!

-Posted images are displayed in your normal Wordpress template, with support for comments and trackbacks, without any setup required.
+Posted images are displayed in your normal WordPress template, with support for comments and trackbacks, without any setup required.
 Most themes should work with this, but if not, or if a different layout is required, a custom theme template can also be provided (see ‘Creating a Template’).

 Provides an HTML form for posting image content, as well as an API modelled on that of img.ly, compatible with Tweetie (for iPhone) and any other Twitter clients that speak this protocol and offer configuration of custom image hosting services.